DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "What's happening here...?
 Jeanne, everyone vanished..."

 There is not even a single living soul.
-It is just too strange.
+It was just too strange.
 In this absurd situation, Kai looked at metallic case on his shoulder.
-There is MDA's <span title="jp. 銃剣 I choose to call it bayonet, but it is basically combination of sword with gun">"bayonet</span>.
+There was MDA's <span title="jp. 銃剣 I choose to call it bayonet, but it is basically combination of sword with gun">bayonet</span>.
-Kai's instincts tell him that he needs a means of self-defence, but the case cannot be opened without key from Urza's HQ.
+Kai's instincts were telling him that he needs a means of self-defence, but the case cannot be opened without key from Urza's HQ.
 Looking for Jeanne and others can wait for now.

 "It is not quite close from here, I need to hurry..." - he said and headed in direction of Urza's HQ.